 Rachel Goldman is a commercial litigator with over 20 years of experience in federal and state courts, at the trial and appellate levels, and in both domestic and international arbitration proceedings.
-She represents clients in various sectors, including financial institutions, multi-national corporations and private equity funds.
+She represents clients in various sectors, including financial institutions, multi-national corporations, energy and renewable companies and private equity funds.
 Her practice focuses on complex commercial disputes, such as breach of contract and fraud claims, securities litigation, bankruptcy litigation, construction litigation, class actions, RICO and False Claims Act litigation.
 Rachel's practice also includes challenges to government agencies under the Commerce, Takings and Supremacy Clauses, and First Amendment and libel actions.
 In addition, she is actively involved in the firm's monitorship and compliance matters.
 Her prior experience as both a lawyer representing the government and as in-house counsel provides a valuable perspective of client needs and objectives.
+Rachel is also a member of the firm’s COVID-19 Crisis and Recovery Task Force, advising clients on various issues related to the impacts of the coronavirus pandemic, including matters related to the government’s stimulus loan programs.

 Before joining Bracewell, Rachel was a vice-president at Giuliani Partners LLC, where she served as both in-house counsel and management consultant.
 Rachel advised Giuliani Partners on various matters, such as contracts, employment, joint ventures, intellectual property, conflicts of interest, compliance and public hearings.
 She also served as acting general counsel for Giuliani Capital Advisors LLC.